shubhmak/data-Analytics-ML-/README.md

 Logistic Regression             0.8672438672438673
 Random Forest             0.9163059163059163

-As randomForest gets the hieghest accuracy score, it is fine-tuned in the end , and exported as a file.
+As randomForest gets the hieghest accuracy score, it is fine-tuned in the end , and  the trained model is exported as a file.